Nicals/markdown-extra/docs/index.rst

     $ pip install markdown-extra

-This package is intended to run in both python 2 and 3.
+This package is intended to run in both python 2.7 and 3.3+.
-It has been tested under python 2.7, 3.5+ and is expected to run fine on previous versions.

 .. toctree::
    :maxdepth: 2